mrpapercut/osdev/README.md

 # OSdev tutorial

-This project follows tutorials from https://wiki.osdev.org
+This project follows tutorials from https://wiki.osdev.org and other resources in order to develop a basic OS and gain knowledge about how OS's are built and how they work.

 ## TODO
 ### Loading kernel